ruslanmv/ai-medical-chatbot/README.md

 3. [**Creation of the model by using RAG**](./3-Modeling/README.md)

-In this part we will perform feture engineering and create the model
+In this part we will perform feature engineering and create the model

 We are going to use  **Foundation Models**  and test different models such as: